mlsmithjr/mediascan/README.md

 python3 mediareport.py [-c] [-d]
 ```

-Run the analysis on database collected in the database.
+Run the analysis on data collected in the database.
 Various hard-coded patterns are checked and reported.

   * -c will cause the analysis to report on video codec use.
 It is off by default since reporting on mixed codecs isn't very helpful to most people.
   * -d will generated a detail report of all media to **details.txt**.
 If you will not be using the database for your own ad-hoc queries you can use this report to look at the same details the analysis is calling out.